The Problem

 auth required pam_deny.so

-In common-account
+In common-account:

 # /etc/pam.d/common-account